My Masonry Stove and Others

 There are at least two ways to go about buying a masonry heater.
 I bought the core from a company in Toronto, Canada, and did all the rest of the work myself.
 Some people hire local masons then to build the foundation, chimney and facing, Tapcon the doors, in, etc. There are now enough masons in North America to build the heaters from scratch, on location with fire brick.
 I hear it takes about 3 days.

-I have been reluctant to specify where I bought the core of my stove, but everybody asks, so here it is--good and bad.
+I had been reluctant to specify where I bought the core of my stove, but everybody asks, so here it is--good and bad.
 The company was TempCast.
 The reason I settled on Tempcast is because I wanted to do as much of the work as possible, yet I didn't feel confident to build one completely from scratch.
-At the time--in early 1990's--they were the only ones selling such a kit--large blocks that were keyed to fit together.
+At the time--in the 1990's--they were the only ones selling such a kit--large blocks that were keyed to fit together.
 It's likely the landscape has changed, so look around.

 Some Construction Details